mbarkhau/sbk/READMEv2.md

 ### Brute Force Attack Hypothetical

-Some back of the envelope calculations to illustrate the diffuculty of a brute-force attack: If we assume the attacker has gained access to your `salt`, then they will have a 50% chance of loading your wallet if they can calculate 2^63 hashes.
+Some back of the envelope calculations to illustrate the diffuculty of a brute-force attack: If we assume the attacker has gained access to your `salt`, then they will have a 50% chance of loading your wallet if they can calculate 2^47 hashes.
 Let's assume you used an average computer from 2012 as your air-gapped computer and the Argon2 parameters which SBK chose were `-p=2`, `-m=539` and `-t=26`.
 This might take 1-2 minutes to calculate on the old machine, but on a more modern system it may take only 10 seconds.
-For easy math and to be conservative, let's assume that an attacker has access to future hardware that can calculate these hashes in 1 second, further assume that they have unlimited access to 1 million systems of this caliber (and more money to spend on electricity than they could ever get from your wallet).
-After `2**63 / (1_000_000 * 86400 * 365.25) = 292271` years they would have 50:50 chance to have cracked your wallet.
-It would be cheaper for them to knock down your door.
-Beware of shorter keys lengths though: if you use a `brainkey` of only `--brainkey-len=6` (48 bits), the same attacker would need less than 5 years, at `--brainkey-len=4` (32 bits), they would need only `2**31 / (1_000_000 * 60) = 36` minutes.
+For easy math and to be conservative, let's assume that an attacker has access to future hardware that can calculate one of these hashes in 1 second, further assume that they have unlimited access to 1000 systems of this caliber (and more money to spend on electricity than they could ever get from your wallet).
+After `2**47 / (1000 * 86400 * 365) = 4500` years they would have 50:50 chance to have cracked your wallet.
+It would be cheaper for them to find you and persuade you to talk.
+Beware of shorter keys lengths though: if you use `--brainkey-len=4` (32 bits), the same attacker would need only `2**31 / (1000 * 86400) = 25` days.

 All of this is assuming of course, that the attacker has somehow gained access to your `salt`.
 It may be ok for you to use a value lower than `--brainkey-len=8`, as long as you can satisfy one of the following conditions:
  - You are confident that your `salt` will *never* be found by an attacker.